-We provide seniors and low-income communities with devices and instructions to connect them to their physicians via TeleHealth, friends and family using digital connectivity, and wellness tools via apps.
+We provide seniors and low-income communities with devices, instructions, and free tech-support to connect them to their physicians via TeleHealth, friends and family using digital connectivity, and wellness tools via apps.

-Older patients tend to be more vulnerable and have more complicated medical needs.
+Older and low-income patients tend to be more vulnerable and have more complicated medical needs.
 By giving patients the opportunity to access care, we can prevent possible complications and unnecessary hospitalizations!

 Social distancing has prevented seniors from interacting with others.
-Patients can also use these devices to connect with their families, helping to alleviate stress and anxiety from this pandemic.
+Patients can also use these devices to connect with their families and friends, helping to alleviate stress and anxiety from this pandemic.

 Some seniors don’t know how to use their devices or set them up.
-Providing printed out guides and free virtual tech support via email and phone call helps educate seniors and reduce stress around appointments.
+Providing printed out guides and free virtual tech support via email and phone call helps educate seniors and reduce stress around appointments and calling friends/family.

 Why is this important?